 The Age of Continuous Flow Hot Water Heaters

 Any of these brands ring a bell?
 One or two of these names you may have heard of, but the others most likely not.
-How can you make the best decision of which product to choose if you are not aware of some of the available choices that exist on the market?
+How can you make the best decision of which continuous flow hot water heater to choose if you are not aware of some of the available choices that exist on the market?

 I will alleviate the amount of research you need to do when looking up about continuous flow hot water systems.
 This blog discusses all of the major manufacturers of continuous flow products and explains the advantages and disadvantages of each product.
 Thereby giving you the information to make an informed decision on which product best suits your needs.
 This unbiased perspective is coming from a licensed Plumber and Hot water specialist who has worked in Australia and the United Kingdom.
 The following information is based on years of experience and extensive work in the hot water market of installing and servicing continuous flow hot water systems.